 - 50% reduction of volunteer fee.
 You will only pay $250/week.
 This includes three daily meals; tea, coffee and water; various snacks; basic dorm accommodation; free scuba diving and use of dive gear; marine park fees. and a 75% reduction of volunteer fees, $125/week if you will not be doing any diving at all during your stay.

 - Media internship have clear and agreed upon expectations on creative outcomes.
 The practical application of your discounted stay is arranged by paying regular price for the stay prior to arrival, and then having a partial refund when the agreed upon material are delivered.
 If the agreed upon material is not produced, no partial refund is given.

-- You can join any PADI dive course you wish to, but you have to pay for the certification and books.
+- You can join any PADI dive course you wish to, to the extent it’s offered and there’s an available spot, but you have to pay for the certification and books.